msrumon/microservice-architecture/README.md

 The following secrets must be set:

 - `PROVIDER_INGRESS_MANIFEST`: The path to the ingress manifest for the provider.
+List can be found [here](https://kubernetes.github.io/ingress-nginx/deploy/#provider-specific-steps).
 - `PROVIDER_KUBECONFIG_CONTENTS`: The contents of the kubeconfig file for the provider.
 - `PROVIDER_KUBECONFIG_CONTEXT`: The context to use in the kubeconfig file for the provider.